nbehrnd/aRMSD-minimalWindowsSupport/README.md

 Equally, some of options accessible in the Linux-based use (e.g., anaglyph representation, less dominating display of the coordinate system by vtk) are skipped here.
+Saving the renderings by vtk as
+\*.png (key stroke `s`) is supported.

+However, alignment and scrutiny of the model data, including report generation in a permanent log and provision of the statistics plots are functional.

 # Footnotes